Royal Observatory, Edinburgh: Blackford Hill

 When the Earl of Crawford learned of the plans to close the Royal Observatory, he offered to give the instruments of his own Dunecht observatory and his unique astronomical library to the nation on condition that the Government build and maintain a new Royal Observatory to replace the one on Calton Hill.
 Ralph Copeland was appointed third Astronomer Royal for Scotland and oversaw the move of the two observatories from Dunecht and Calton Hill to Blackford Hill.
 The new site was opened in April 1896.

 The instruments to move into the domes were a 15-inch (38 cm) refractor (East Dome) and a 24-inch (0.6 m) reflector (West Dome).
 An 8.5-inch (22 cm) transit circle was housed in a separate building further west.
 The time service continued to control the time ball on Calton Hill and the time gun on Edinburgh Castle by telegraph wire.
 It also controlled a time gun in Dundee and a clock at Rosyth dockyard.
 In the 1910s and 1920s research at the ROE led to more accurate pendulum clocks, which remained in service until they had to give way to quartz clocks in the 1960s.

+On May 21, 1913, at 01:00, a bomb planted by suffragettes detonated.
+No one was inside the building but there was damage to floors and stone walls.

 During the first half of the 20th century the ROE pursued the new fields of photographic and photoelectric recording of stellar positions, brightnesses and spectra.
 From the 1950s onwards the ROE has concentrated even more on instrumentation and automation.
 In 1965 the ROE moved from the responsibility of the Scottish Office into the new Science Research Council (SRC), which in 1981 became the Science and Engineering Research Council (SERC).